neuromti/tool-offspect/docs/source/develop.rst

 Development
 -----------

 Development can concern one of the four aspects of this package.
 Either the GUI, the CLI, the loadable fileformats or the readouts allowed in the cachefile.

+.. _devreadout:

 Developing Readouts
 *******************

 Currently implemented readouts can be found at :data:`~.VALID_READOUTS`.
 Each readout comes with a definition of its :class:`~.TraceAttributes`, i.e. a specific set of keys and types for their required values.
 HDF5 can only store strings as keys and values, but during loading, every metadata will be parsed